You can talk to a Get Into Teaching Line adviser online between 8am and 8pm.Start live chat

 Across England there are school-led training options for graduates who want hands-on training in a school.
 On a school-led training course, you’ll get the chance to learn on the job in at least two schools, learning from experienced colleagues.
 You’ll be putting your new skills into practise from day one while you gain qualified teacher status (QTS), and most courses also offer a postgraduate certificate in education (PGCE).

 School-led courses generally last a year and result in the award of qualified teacher status (QTS).
 Most courses include a postgraduate certificate in education – or PGCE, which is likely to carry with it Master’s-level credits.
-You should check the exact details of individual courses, such as if they offer a PGCE, on UCAS Teacher Training.
+You'll be able to check the exact details of individual courses for 2018, such as if they offer a PGCE, on UCAS Teacher Training from October.

 When it comes to choosing a school, it’s worth bearing in mind its location so you can plan accordingly.
 Attending events hosted by local providers can help you get a better understanding of the different factors you need to consider.
 Find events in your area.